seyijava/notificationEngine/README.md

-High-Performance Notification Engine Using Pure Functional Scala, ZIO Fiber, ZIO HTTP, ZIO Kafka  Event-Driven Architecture.
-Infra Use Case.
+High-Porformce Notification Engine in ZIO Scala that feeds of data from Apache Kafka to send SMS,EMAIL or connects via webhook.

 =========

 > Notification Engine